TikTok food trends: Jeremy Scheck

 With over 2 million followers on TikTok, Jeremy Scheck is a college student who creates culinary content that focuses on culture, nutrition, and humor.
 He quickly found success after taking classes relating to dairy science, nutrition, and horticulture.
 His nutritional commentary and cultural references stem from his university coursework.

+Nara Smith

+Born in South Africa, raised in Germany, and currently residing in the United States, Nara Aziza Smith is most notable on TikTok for her soft-spoken recipes, always entirely made from scratch.
+Smith's home-made recipes range from things like bread and chicken wings to "moisturizer, Takis, gum, cough drops, Coca-Cola".
+Alongside being a talented cook, Smith is a mother of three, a wife, and a model.
+Many of her recipe videos involve her wearing lavish designer clothing.
+While many people have coined her as a tradwife, Smith dislikes the label, claiming that "sure, she's 'traditional' in the sense that she's making things from scratch, but it's not traditional when you're doing it so glamorously and you're making big money at the same time."

 Jessica Woo

-As a mother of three, Jessica Woo documents her process for packing her kids’ lunches.
+As a mother of three, Jessica Woo documents her process for packing her kids' lunches.
 Her focus on consistently artful presentations of common foods, such as salami and string cheese, draws an audience of over 5 million viewers as of August 2020.
-Her handwritten notes and catchphrase, “let’s make some lunch for my kids,” attract hundreds of thousands of viewers to her videos, and she cites an emphasis on being “like a regular mom” as her key to success.
+Her handwritten notes and catchphrase, "let's make some lunch for my kids," attract hundreds of thousands of viewers to her videos, and she cites an emphasis on being "like a regular mom" as her key to success.

-@menwiththepot

-This TikToker is known for using unique kitchen tools, in very scenic landscapes.
-His scenery mostly consists of a wilderness backdrop.
-This user uses massive knives to cut his food for his recipes and then cooks it in his huge pot.